Best natural deodorant

 Green Tidings All Natural Deodorant

-What you need to know: Featuring extra-strength, odor-fighting properties, you can feel protected all day long when wearing this product.
+What you need to know: With its extra-strength odor-fighting properties, you can feel protected all day long.

-What you’ll love: Those who may be sensitive to baking soda will enjoy this deodorant, which uses all natural starch and oils to allow for smooth and pleasant smelling skin.
+What you’ll love: Those who are sensitive to baking soda will enjoy this deodorant, which uses all-natural starch and oils to promote smooth and pleasant-smelling skin.

-What you should consider: There have been some issues with the deodorant losing effectiveness over time.
+What you should consider: There have been some issues with it losing effectiveness over time.

 Where to buy: Sold by Amazon